Sir Laurence Olivier (1907 - 1989)

 The images below appear with permission from the Sir Barry Jackson Trust.

 The Adding Machine played during October 1927.
 It was written by Elmer L. Rice and was a modern morality play.
 The main character was called Mr Zero and was played by Frank Randell.
 Laurence Olivier played a character called Young Man.
-The set design was by Hugh Owen, an assistant of Paul Shelving and it featured lots of pointed angles and symbols refected in the expressionism of the play.
+The set design was by Hugh Owen, an assistant of Paul Shelving and it featured lots of pointed angles and symbols reflected in the expressionism of the play.

 Macbeth was performed at the Royal Court Theatre in 1928.
 It followed a succession of successful experimental productions of Shakespeare.
 However, Barry Jackson himself was anxious about the staging of a modern dress Macbeth and was proved right.
-The setting was incongrous to the play's plot and imagery and especially Shakespeare's verse.
+The setting was incongruous to the play's plot and imagery and especially Shakespeare's verse.
 This image shows Olivier as Malcolm, Scott Sunderland as Macduff and Nigel Clarke as Ross.

 Laurence Olivier appeared as Jack Barthwick in The Silver Box, produced by the Rep in 1927.
-The SIlver Box was written by John Galsworthy and was his first play written in 1906.
+The Silver Box was written by John Galsworthy and was his first play written in 1906.
 It is a comedy about the difference in standards of power and justice between the rich and poor.